oracle-livelabs/pts/ai-vector-search-apex-adb/setup/setup.md

 ## Summary

-You now know how to generate credentials using OCI console.
+You now know how to setup OCI Resources using OCI console.

 You may now [proceed to the next lab](#next).